lucee/extension-redis/README.md

 For performance, the Redis extension stores data using BSON

-The redis driver previously used on Jedis.
+The Redis extension previously used Jedis.

 Please provide your feedback.